lalebdi/crypto-dash/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+This project has been deplyed

-_For more examples, please refer to the [Documentation](https://example.com)_
+_please refer to the [Live Site](https://5f552ffdcbf55b28043a2301--epic-ride-b0dd1f.netlify.app)_